michalpasternak7/e-Commerce/README.md

 ## superstore_eda.ipynb

 This notebook focuses on the exploratory data analysis with focus on insights relevant for e-commerce.
+The data is visualized using plotly express.

 ## superstore_clustering.ipynb